software-mansion/live-compositor/docs/pages/api/components/View.md

 <AbsolutePositionDefinition />

 - `View` supports absolute positioning for its child components.
+If not provided explicitly, an absolutely positioned child will inherit `"width"` and `"height"` from the parent.
 - `View` can be absolutely positioned relative to its parent if the parent component supports it.

 ### Static positioning